-Of the species listed as by the state as endangered or threatened in Grant County, one reptile, the Gila monster (also BLM sensitive species), and two birds, the northern aplomado falcon (also federal experimental population) and the gray vireo (Vireo vicinior), were determined to have some potential to occur within the Project Area.
+Of the species listed as by the state as endangered or threatened in Grant County, one reptile (Gila monster [also BLM sensitive species]) and two birds (northern aplomado falcon [also federal experimental population] and gray vireo) were determined to have some potential to occur within the Project Area.

-A total of three State endangered plant species are located within Grant County (NMEMNRD, 2019).
-One State endangered plant species, night-blooming cereus (Peniocereus greggii var. greggii), was determined to have the potential for occurrence in the Project Area, but no species of night-blooming cereus were observed during the biological survey around the mine features of the area.
+A total of three state endangered plant species are located within Grant County (NMEMNRD, 2019).
+One state endangered plant species, night-blooming cereus, was determined to have the potential for occurrence in the Project Area, but no species of night-blooming cereus were observed during the biological survey around the mine features of the area.
 No endangered plants were observed during the biological survey on July 16 through 18, 2019.

-Also evaluated were Important Plant Areas (IPAs), specific places in New Mexico that support either a high diversity of sensitive plant species or are the last remaining locations of the state's most endangered plants (NMEMNRD-Forestry Division, 2017).
+Also evaluated were important plant areas (IPAs), specific places in New Mexico that support either a high diversity of sensitive plant species or are the last remaining locations of the state's most endangered plants (NMEMNRD-Forestry Division, 2017).
 It was determined that there are no IPAs present in the District (DBS&A, 2019).
 The nearest IPA is north of Silver City, from the Pinos Altos Range north into the Gila Mountains.